radiodee1/bert-aiml/README.md

 * The `./src/aiml_run_example.py` file is used for comparrison, and does not employ bert.
 It uses the `python-aiml` library.

+* Aiml wildcards have been greatly simplified.
+See below.

 # `.env`
 The `.env` file should look like this: